 7. Ghost Walk

 The Ghost Walk begins at the Pipestone County Museum.
-From here, take a walk down Main Street and move throughout the alleyways.
+From here, take a walk down Main Street and move through the alleyways.
 A guide in a costume will tell tales of unusual and bizarre happenings that have taken place in the area.

 One exciting point of the tour happens at a local hotel, which is the source of many sightings and accounts of paranormal activity.
 These stories are so impressionable and palpable that three locally published ghost storybooks and souvenirs are available for purchase at the Pipestone County Museum’s gift store.